-But how can you be guaranteed a fair price and avoid being locked into a single vendor when traversing private networks?
-How can we find a market price for difference classes of network transit, while still respecting the spirit of network neutrality?
-We believe the answer lies in the concept of a neutral marketplace.
+How to find a market price for different classes of network transit, while still respecting the spirit of network neutrality?
+At Network Next, we believe the answer lies in the concept of a neutral marketplace.

 Network Next is a radically new way of linking networks together.
 It’s a new internet built on a neutral marketplace where networks compete on performance and price to carry traffic, without locking game developers into a single vendor.
 These private networks are CDNs, ISPs, enterprises, bare metal, and cloud providers, located all around the world, that have spent thousands of hours and many hundreds of millions of dollars building out and optimizing their network infrastructure.
 As a game developer, all you have to do is integrate our SDK and specify the performance you want for your game.
 Then for each player every few seconds, Network Next runs a bid on its marketplace to find the best route across our supplier networks.

-The winning bid carries your player's traffic for the next 10 seconds, then the process is repeated.
+The winning bid carries your player's traffic for the next 10 seconds, and the process is repeated.
 If network performance degrades, or another network offers the same performance at a lower price, our technology automatically switches to the better route.
 This way, Network Next finds the best network performance at the best price, without locking you into a single vendor.
-If a player's network performance is already good enough for your game, that player is absolutely free.
-Players only take Network Next when their network performance can be meaningfully improved according to your requirements.

 Our marketplace for premium transit is already showing amazing results across the globe.
 Click here to see it in action.